 We have not yet demonstrated our ability to complete later-stage or pivotal clinical trials, and there can be no assurance that our Phase 3 ROMAN Trial of GC4419 will produce results sufficient for us to submit an NDA or differentiate our product from currently available treatment options for the reduction of SOM in patients with HNC.
-For example, as a result of the appearance of trace amounts of visible fine particles identified through stability testing of our GC4419 drug product, our two INDs for GC4419 were temporarily placed on clinical hold in May and July 2019, respectively, following our April 2019 decision to voluntarily suspend dosing of GC4419 in all active clinical trials until we identified the root cause and resolved the issue.
-We have since identified the particles as manganese carbonate, determined that the particles do not present safety or efficacy concerns for patients who may already have been dosed and modified the manufacturing process to eliminate formation of the particles.
-Accordingly, the FDA lifted the clinical holds in August 2019.
-There can be no assurance that a similar or different manufacturing issue will not occur and one or more of our programs will not be placed on clinical hold in the future.
+For example, on April 29, 2019, we notified the FDA and, shortly thereafter, other regulatory authorities that we had voluntarily suspended dosing of GC4419 in all active clinical studies, including the Phase 3 ROMAN trial, due to testing results of two drug lots showing the appearance of trace amounts of visible fine particles.
+We elected to suspend use of the affected batches until further characterizing the particles and identifying the root cause.
+Following our notification to the FDA of the voluntary suspension, our INDs for GC4419 were placed on clinical hold.
+We have subsequently investigated the issue, identified the particles as manganese carbonate, and confirmed our belief of the absence of patient safety or efficacy concerns.
+There can be no assurance that this manufacturing issue will not reoccur and one or more of our programs will not be placed on clinical hold.